Article

 Have realistic work expectations

 It’s really useful to set some work hours for yourself to maintain some sense of normalcy.
-That said, it’s very unlikely that you will be able to pull off an uninterrupted 8 hour day when you’re working from home, however, and that can feel really frustrating and emotionally draining.
-I’ve personally found myself more productive when I work for 45 minutes, take a 15 minute break to make a snack or coffee, go for a walk, stretch, and then work for another 45 minutes.
+That said, it’s very unlikely that you will be able to pull off an uninterrupted 8hour day when you’re working from home, however, and that can feel really frustrating and emotionally draining.
+I’ve personally found myself more productive when I work for 45 minutes, take a 15-minute break to make a snack or coffee, go for a walk, stretch, and then work for another 45 minutes.
 Take your whole break and really enjoy the time away!
 It’ll help you recalibrate, your body will feel better from getting up and stretching, and when you sit down to work you’ll feel fresh.
 There may be days you can’t focus - it’s ok!
 Try something else and come back to it.

 Set your rules for engagement in advance

 It’s important to set ground rules with the people you work with so that your time is given the respect it deserves.
-This is especially true if you work from home - because you’re physically home doesn’t necessarily mean you’re available to chat or step in.
-It can also mean setting agreements about how quickly emails can be expected to be responded to, when you’re available for phone calls, etc. Being interrupted when you’re in the zone can make it more difficult for you to be productive.
+This is especially true if you work from home; just because you’re physically home doesn’t necessarily mean you’re available to chat or step in.
+It can also mean setting agreements about how quickly emails can be expected to be responded to when you’re available for phone calls, etc. Being interrupted when you’re in the zone can make it more difficult for you to be productive.
 Negotiate in advance, and you’ll feel more listened to, which will help you be more confident when working on your projects.

 Accept that mistakes happen with experimentation, and be kind to yourself

 Being a designer means learning new skills, something that is both incredibly fulfilling and sometimes difficult.
 It may take hearing new information in a few different ways before you really master it.
 That’s ok!
-Mistakes are a natural part of the process of learning, and helps show your growth as you advance.
+Mistakes are a natural part of the process of learning and helps show your growth as you advance.
 Your ambition and your skills may not be in the same place, but that only means you have something to work towards.
 Try not to put yourself or your work down as you evolve.
 Be kind to yourself as you practice and learn.
 And be patient with other people as well, especially if you’re doing a project that will change a brand they’re familiar with!
 Take critiques as a sign of trust, that they believe you will hear them, rather than as something to be defensive around.
-Whether as a consumer, as an artist, or as a client, we struggle with change, but given time, we adapt.Making design your profession can be challenging, but it can also be really rewarding.
+Whether as a consumer, as an artist, or as a client, we struggle with change, but given time, we adapt.
+Making design your profession can be challenging, but it can also be really rewarding.
 It’s certainly not for everyone, and many people stick to it because they have a passion for it.
-Hopefully these tips will help you retain your passion without burning out.
-You deserve to enjoy your work!By Shane Lukas, Creative Strategist for A Great Idea
+Hopefully, these tips will help you retain your passion without burning out.
+You deserve to enjoy your work!

 Video Editing